Staying at home on the couch is one of the most damaging things that you can do to your body.

 I have also included both a yoga and pilates video in this post so that you can start experiencing the benefits of exercise today.

 Disclaimer: This article is for informational purposes only.
 It is not intended as a substitute for medical advice or treatment.
+Consult a medical professional before beginning an exercise program.
 Read my full disclaimer here.

 Stress and anxiety are a problem for many people today.
 People often feel stressed because they have responsibilities from work, home, and the people around them.